Foreword from the Chief Commissioner

 As the national vocational education and training (VET) regulator, the role of the Australian Skills Quality Authority (ASQA) includes ensuring that the quality and reputation of Australia’s VET system is maintained through effective national regulation.
 Students, employers, the community and governments need to have confidence in the integrity and credibility of national qualifications issued by registered training organisations (RTOs).
 Australia’s VET system is vital to our economic prosperity, training Australians in the knowledge and skills needed for jobs now and in the future as workplaces are rapidly changed by global competition and new technologies.

-This version of the Users’ guide to the Standards for Registered Training Organisations 2015 (the Standards) has been developed to reflect ASQA’s student-centred approach to audit, which focuses on the student experience, and the practices of RTOs.
+This version of the Users’ guide to the Standards for Registered Training Organisations 2015 (the Standards) has been developed to reflect ASQA’s student-centred approach to performance assessment, which focuses on the student experience, and the practices of RTOs.
 The guide aims to help RTOs make sure their practices deliver a quality experience for every student at each stage of their ‘journey’ through the VET system.

 The guide follows the five phases of the student’s journey, grouping the relevant Standards/clauses against each stage, emphasising the importance of RTO practice to the quality of the student experience.
 The sixth chapter of the guide looks at the Standards/clauses relating to regulatory compliance and governance practice.